-Companies that promise fast results in a short amount of time may not actually understand your company, goals and target market, or how to perform modern SEO.
-Sure, showing up at the top of the search results for your company’s name is nice, but that’s generally a given because people who type your company name in the search are are already looking for you.
+Companies that promise fast results may not actually understand your company, goals and target market, or how to perform modern SEO.
+Sure, showing up at the top of the search results for your company’s name is nice, but that’s generally a given and not the type of results you should settle for.
+Don’t let an SEO company tell you otherwise.

 Fast results are often achieved through the use of sneaky, manipulative techniques that may provide a quick pay off at the expense of your long-term success.
 Applying such techniques puts you at risk of incurring penalties from Google, which can range from a loss in rankings to even being banned from the search results.
 Depending on the severity of the penalty, it can take your site a long time to recover.
 All-the-while, it’s costing your company lost leads, customers, and revenue.

 2. Pricing that is just too good to be true.

 This brings us back to our buying a car analogy.
 You can have a fast, dependable car that has everything you want, or you can buy a cheap car.
 You never get both.

 When it comes to an SEO program, there are numerous techniques and skills that SEO specialists may need to apply to grow your rankings, traffic, and leads.
 These skills can range from keyword research and analysis to proficient copy-writing to lead generation to data analysis to technical SEO and conversion rate optimization and beyond.